On teaching mathematics to gifted students: some enrichment ideas and educational activities: Early introduction to algebraic symbols and functional thinking.

 \section{Early introduction to algebraic symbols and functional thinking.}

-Algebra is one of the biggest hurdle that many college students in United States face during their college mathematics coursework.
-We refer readers to \cite{stewart2017algebra} for an interesting take on the consequences of algebra under-performances at college level.
-We believe that, one remedy of this problem at the very beginning is an early introduction to algebraic thinking in school education.
+Algebra is one of the biggest hurdles that many college students in the United States face during their college mathematics coursework.
+We refer readers to \cite{stewart2017algebra} for an interesting take on the consequences of algebra under-performances at the college level.
+We believe that one solution to this problem is an early introduction to algebraic thinking in school education.
 Indeed, algebraic symbols can be introduced even before preschool as we have remarked earlier.
 The same is true for the concept of functions.
 Functions are arguably one of the most important concepts in entire mathematics.
-Many five year olds are capable of understanding the fundamental idea behind functions.
+Many five-year-olds are capable of understanding the fundamental idea behind functions.
 Natasha was given a paper with the names of her sisters and friends on the one side and their ages on the other (see Fig.~$ \ref{Figure_functionn_ages} $), and she was asked to draw arrows connecting names to corresponding ages.
 She could draw it correctly.
-Later on she was introduced to the function-notation and she understood the meaning of $ f(\text{Pragya}) = 11 $.
+Later on, she was introduced to the function notation and she understood the meaning of $ f(\text{Pragya}) = 11 $.
 Of course, she also understood that since two persons can have the same age, it is okay if two or more arrows from the \say{left} point to the same object on the \say{right}.
-However, since one person can`t have two different ages at the same time, from one object on the \say{left} more than one arrows can't originate.
-Later on she was given several other examples of functions, and she even came up with a few examples of her own.
+However, since one person can`t have two different ages at the same time, from one object on the \say{left} more than one arrow can't originate.
+Later on, she was given several other examples of functions, and she even came up with a few examples of her own.

 One particular example, related to the \say{relationship games} she played earlier (see Sect.~\ref{Sect:Relationship}) pertained to the composition of functions.
-Suppose $ f $ is a map from son to his father, i.e., $ f(A) = B $ if $ A $'s father is $ B $.
+Suppose $ f $ is a map from the son to his father, i.e., $ f(A) = B $ if $ A $'s father is $ B $.
 Then, Natasha understood that the statement \say{A`s father is B, and B`s father is C} can be expressed in the function-notation as $ f(f(A)) =C $.